-In Ghana no foreigner shall employ or accept employment unless that person is granted a work permit or immigrant quota.
-Work permit or Immigrant quota is an authorization granted to an employer or employee to engage in lawful and gainful employment in Ghana.
-The work permit or immigrant quota specifies the job title and indicates the employer by whom that person is employed and the holder cannot engage in any other employment, business, profession or occupation in Ghana for reward than what is specified by the work permit or Immigrant quota.
+In Ghana, no foreigner shall employ or accept employment unless that person is granted a work permit or immigrant quota.
+Work permit or Immigrant quota is an authorization given to an employer or employee to engage in lawful and gainful employment in Ghana.
+The work permit or immigrant quota specifies the job title.
+It indicates the employer by whom that person is employed, and the holder cannot engage in any other employment, business, profession, or occupation in Ghana for reward than what is specified by the work permit or Immigrant quota.

-Usually work permit is valid for a period of 1 year with the option of renewal.
-It must be noted however that, a foreigner that has been granted work permit or immigrant quota cannot start working immediately in Ghana unless that person is granted residence permit by the Director of Immigration to remain and work in the country.
+Usually, a work permit is valid for one (1) year with the option of renewal.
+It must be noted, however, that a foreigner that has been granted a work permit or immigrant quota cannot start working immediately in Ghana unless that person is granted residence permit by the Director of Immigration to remain and work in the country.

-From the forgoing introductory remarks, it is important for International Oil Companies (IOC’s) and other industry players engaged in petroleum activities in Ghana to procure for their expatriate employees work permit from the relevant authorities before the commencement of work.
-For the purposes of this discussions, the relevant authorities are the Petroleum Commission (Commission) and the Ghana Immigration Service.
+From the preceding introductory remarks, it is vital for International Oil Companies (IOC’s) and other industry players engaged in petroleum activities in Ghana to procure for their expatriate employees’ work permits from the relevant authorities before the commencement of work.
+For these discussions, the competent authorities are the Petroleum Commission (Commission) and the Ghana Immigration Service.

-Prior to the application of work permit by a contractor, subcontractor, licensee and allied entity from the relevant institutions in Ghana, the following condition precedents enumerated below must be adhered to.
-The condition precedents listed below is engineered to ensure that, to all extents possible, employment opportunities are offered to Ghanaians with the requisite expertise, skills and experience.
-More importantly, it is to fulfill the requirement of the Petroleum (Local Content and Local Participation) Regulations, 2013 of Ghana (L.I 2204) that seeks to ensure that, employment opportunities in the upstream industry is offered to Ghanaian citizens at first instance.
-It is only after the inability to attract a suitable Ghanaian that, the offer will be made to an expatriate necessitating the application of a work permit by the employer.
+Before the application of a work permit by a contractor, subcontractor, licensee, and allied entity from the relevant institutions in Ghana, the following condition precedents enumerated below must be adhered to.
+The condition precedents listed below are engineered to ensure that, to all extent possible, employment opportunities are offered to Ghanaians with the requisite expertise, skills, and experience.
+More importantly, it is to fulfill the requirement of the Petroleum (Local Content and Local Participation) Regulations, 2013 of Ghana (L.I 2204), that seeks to ensure that employment opportunities in the upstream industry are offered to Ghanaian citizens at first instance.
+It is only after the inability to attract a suitable Ghanaian that the offer will be made to an expatriate necessitating the application of a work permit by the employer.

 The condition precedent includes the following;

-- First and foremost, the employer/applicant must submit each vacant position with job description, qualifications and certification requirements of the position to the Commission at least three (3) clear months before the intended start date of the recruitment process.
+- First and foremost, the employer/applicant must submit each vacant position with the job description, qualifications, and certification requirements of the position to the Commission at least three (3) clear months before the intended start date of the recruitment process.

-- The employer/applicant must thereafter conduct a search for qualified Ghanaians through advertisements for a minimum of one (1) week in at least two (2) national newspapers with nationwide circulation.
-For the avoidance of doubt, online and any other medium of advertisement are optional.
+- The employer/applicant must, after that, conduct a search for qualified Ghanaians through advertisements for a minimum of one (1) week in at least two (2) national newspapers with nationwide circulation.
+For the avoidance of doubt, online, and any other medium of advertisement are optional.

-- Where a technically competent and experienced Ghanaian is not found through the prescribed advertisement, the applicant must submit the search results with photocopies of the advertisement plus CVs and interview transcripts of Ghanaian applicants to the Commission for review.
-After the review, the Commission shall communicate to the company if it qualifies to apply for work permit(s) for an expatriate worker for the particular role.
+- Where a technically competent and experienced Ghanaian is not found through the prescribed advertisement, the applicant must submit the search results with photocopies of the ad plus CVs and interview transcripts of Ghanaian applicants to the Commission for review.
+After the review, the Commission shall communicate to the company if it qualifies to apply for a work permit(s) for an expatriate worker for a particular role.

-- The employer/applicant must thereafter submit each application for employment/engagement of a non-Ghanaian citizen to work in the upstream petroleum sector in Ghana in writing to the Commission at least three (3) months before the assumption of duty of the non-Ghanaian citizen.
+- The employer/applicant must, after that, submit each application for employment/engagement of a non-Ghanaian citizen to work in the upstream petroleum sector in Ghana in writing to the Commission at least three (3) months before the assumption of duty of the non-Ghanaian citizen.

-- The project/programme the non-Ghanaian citizen is to work on.
+- The project/program the non-Ghanaian citizen is to work on.

 - The specific role the non-Ghanaian citizen sought to be employed/engaged is to take up.

-- The specific qualification required for the role the non-Ghanaian citizen is to take up.
+- The specific qualification required for the role of the non-Ghanaian citizen is to take up.

 - The duration of the employment/engagement.